-In accordance with National Instrument 51-102 of the Canadian Securities Administrators, the Company discloses that its external auditors have not reviewed the unaudited condensed interim consolidated financial statements for the six months ended June 30, 2022.
-These financial statements have been prepared by management and approved by the Audit Committee and the Board of Directors of the Company.
+In accordance with National Instrument 51-102 of the Canadian Securities Administrators, the Company discloses that its external auditors have not reviewed the unaudited condensed interim consolidated financial statements for the three months ended March 31, 2023.
+These condensed interim consolidated financial statements have been prepared by management and approved by the Audit Committee and the Board of Directors of the Company.